umair1221/AI-in-Agriculture/README.md

   <img src="./Images/Agriculture-Taxonomy-Final.png" />
 <!--   <img src="./Images/methods.jpg" width="45%" height="50%" /> -->
 </p>

-A taxonomy of AI applications in *agriculture* divided into three domains: *crops*, *livestock*, and *fisheries*.
+A taxonomy of AI applications in *agriculture* divided into three domains: crops, livestock, and fisheries.
 We highlight various ML tasks for each domain along with the domain-specific challenges.
 Furthermore, a detailed overview of common datasets in each domain is specified, along with different approaches used, ranging from conventional ML methods to foundation models.

 ---

 ## 📌 Contents